 Igado is a popular Ilocano dish made from pork tenderloin and pig’s innards such as liver, kidney, heart.
-This is definitely one of the best Filipino foods around – in my opinion.
-However, some might still need to acquire a taste for it.
+This is definitely one of the best Filipino foods around, in my opinion.
+However, some people might still need to acquire a taste for it.

-Since this dish deals with pig’s innards, it is important to make sure that the ingredients that you are using are clean.
-I usually clean the liver and kidney with running water before slicing; this washes away the impurities (but do not overdo it or you’ll lose the taste).
+Since this dish deals with pig’s innards, it is important to make sure that the ingredients that you are using are prepared properly.
+I usually clean the liver and kidney with running water before slicing.
+This washes away the impurities.
+Make sure to not overdo it, or you will lose the taste.
 As for the kidneys, I soak it in water with salt for 10 minutes after slicing in order to reduce the odor.

 How do you cook your Igado?
 Do you have other tips to share?

-- 1 large red bell pepper, cut into strips
+- 1 piece red bell pepper cut into strips

 - 3 pieces dried bay leaves